 - Timely Planning and Communication

-Mr. Vivek Sood, the Managing Director of Global Supply Chain Group the sponsors of the award stated “we are excited to sponsor the inaugural Green Supply Chain Award.
+Mr. Vivek Sood, the Managing Director of Global SC Group the sponsors of the award stated “we are excited to sponsor the inaugural Green Supply Chains Celebration Award.

-About Global Supply Chain Group: Global Supply Chain Group is pro-active in creating, configuring, and formulating effective, secure and sustainable supply chains around the world.
+About Global Supply Chain Group: Global SC Group is pro-active in creating, configuring, and formulating effective, secure and sustainable supply chains around the world.

-With a collective supply chain experience of more than 120 years, the senior team in Global Supply Chain Group has worked on more than 100 blue chip projects on all continents adding in excess of $1.5 Billion in value to their clients’ businesses.
+With a collective supply chain experience of more than 120 years, the senior team in Global SC Group has worked on more than 100 blue chip projects on all continents adding in excess of $1.5 Billion in value to their clients’ businesses.

-Large corporations rely on Global Supply Chain Group to deliver outstanding results in their supply chain strategy, supply chain sustainability, supply chain security and supply chain performance.
+Large corporations rely on Global SC Group to deliver outstanding results in their stock chain strategy, supply chain sustainability, supply chain security and stock chain performance.

-Global Supply Chain Group works very closely, and sometimes anonymously, with the senior executive teams of large corporations to help them win outstanding Global Supply Chain Advantage through:
+Global SC Group works very closely, and sometimes anonymously, with the senior executive teams of large corporations to help them win outstanding Global Supply Chain Advantage through:

 Why Is Green Supply Chains Celebration So Famous?